 Over the years there have been two main actors affecting the value of the dollar here in Canada, the price of oil and interest rates.

-The Canadian dollar has been referred to as a ‘petro-dollar’ for this reason.
+The Canadian dollar has been referred to as a ‘petro-dollar’ or 'petro-currency' for this reason.

 Secondly, another major driver in valuing the Canadian dollar is our own interest rates relative to the interest rates in the US.